Planet

 How our lawyers can help with removal from the SDN list

 Every case is unique, so the first step our lawyers take is a thorough evaluation of your situation.
-We analyze the reasons for being placed on the SDN list, gather all necessary documents and facts to clearly understand what steps need to be taken for removal from the list.
+We analyze the reasons for being placed on the SDN sanctions list and gather all necessary documents and facts to clearly understand what steps need to be taken for removal from the sanctions list.
 Our lawyers provide professional advice and help determine the best strategy.

-Based on the data we’ve collected, our experts develop a personalized strategy for each client.
-We focus on specific legal grounds that could serve as the basis for removal from the list.
+Based on the data we’ve collected, our top foreign policy and national security, and foreign policy and national security foreign policy and national security foreign policy experts develop a personalized strategy for acting on behalf of the person and country and for acting for each person and country and client.
+We focus on specific legal foreign policy national security foreign policy, and other foreign policy national security foreign policy, grounds that could serve as the basis for the removal of persons and entities from the list of terrorists.

 A key aspect of the process is preparing and submitting a petition to OFAC.
 Our attorneys assist in drafting formal requests that contain clear arguments and compelling evidence to support your position.
 Professionally prepared documents significantly increase the chances of your case being successfully reviewed.